-Whether you’re looking for arm exercises with weights for beginners or a seasoned athlete; this 30 minute arm workout with weights is for all fitness levels.
-You chose the intensity by the weights you select.
+Whether you’re looking for arm exercises with weights for beginners or you’re a seasoned athlete, this 30-minute arm workout with weights is for all fitness levels.
+You choose the intensity by the weights you select.

 The goal is that the last 2-3 reps of each arm exercise should be a challenge to complete.

-Strength: Push Up + Single Arm Row + Push Up + Side Plank Rotation – 10 Reps
+Push Up And Single Arm Row And Push Up And Side Plank Rotation

 Targets: Arms, chest, shoulders, triceps, back, core, abs and obliques.

-How to do a Push Up + Single Arm Row + Push Up + Side Plank Rotation:
+How To Do A Push Up And Single Arm Row And Push Up And Side Plank Rotation

 Start in a high plank position, straight line through your torso.
 Place your right hand on a dumbbell, left hand on the mat.

 Lower your chest towards the mat to perform a push up; elbows fall back towards your hips.

 Push back up into a high plank position, then perform a back row on your right arm.
-Pulling your right elbow up to meet your rib cage.
-Squeezing your shoulder blade to lift the dumbbell off the mat.
+Pull your right elbow up to meet your rib cage.
+Squeeze shoulder blade to lift the dumbbell off the mat.
 Hips stay square to the mat in high plank.

 With control, lower the dumbbell back to the mat and perform another push up.

 Then brace your core and perform a side plank rotation by opening your right hip as you pull your right hand and the dumbbell overhead.
 Pause briefly as you hold the dumbbell overhead in a side plank.
 Your body should look like a sideways “T”.

-Modification: Option to drop to your knees, performing the push up and row from your knees, and then keeping your left knee on the mat as you open into a modified side plank.
+Modification: Option to drop to your knees, performing the push up and row from your knees, keeping your left knee on the mat as you open into a modified side plank.
 You can also take this exercise to an incline by placing your hands on a chair or bench.
 Option to perform this entire exercise without a dumbbell.

-How to do Narrow Chest Press + Chest Fly:
+How To Do A Narrow Chest Press And Chest Fly